X-Men Origins: Wolverine (2009)

 Here’s an easy solution to the Wolverine amnesia issue that doesn’t involve the use of admantium bullets.
 Kayla (Silverfox) has the power of hypnosis through touch, so why not in the emotional climax have her touch her dear lover Wolverine and wish, “Forget me.
 Forget all about me.”
 There, problem solved, and this way it works emotionally and organically with the story.
 It took me an hour after seeing X-Men Origins: Wolverine to come up with a better ending, so just imagine what more time will allow.
 Jackman and company are lost thanks to a mediocre script that sacrifices character for action beats, and even then the action is fairly mundane.
 There are a handful of cool moments, like Wolverine propelling himself onto a helicopter from an exploding car, but after four movies nothing has come close to producing the adrenaline rush that was the X-Men 2 sequence where Logan unleashes his berserker rage on the commandos in the mansion.
 By the end of his first solo outing, Wolverine is left without any memory.
 I won’t say we should all be so lucky but the X-Men filmmakers would be better off paying little attention to this origin tale, unless they want to bring Schreiber back, which they should do at all costs.

 Nate’s Grade: C

-Posted on May 5, 2009, in 2009 Movies and tagged action, comic book, danny huston, gavin hood, hugh jackman, kevin durand, liev schreiber, lynn collins, patrick stewart, prequel, ryan reynolds, sci-fi, super hero, taylor kitsch, thriller.
+Posted on May 5, 2009, in 2009 Movies and tagged action, comic book, danny huston, gavin hood, hugh jackman, kevin durand, liev schreiber, lynn collins, marvel, patrick stewart, prequel, ryan reynolds, sci-fi, super hero, taylor kitsch, thriller.
 Bookmark the permalink.
 Leave a comment.